josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

 print(myList[:2]) # [3,6]
 ```

 There's also an optional third argument to the slicing operator if you'd like to use a custom step size: `list[start:end:stepSize]`.
-For example, `[::3]` would return every third element in the list, and a negative value tells it to index backwards!
-This is a convenient way to reverse a list or any other sequential data type:
+For example, `myList[1:9:3]` would return a new list containing `myList[1]`, `myList[4]`, and `myList[7]`.

+A negative step size tells the slicing operator to go backwards!
+So this is a convenient way to reverse a list or any other sequential data type:
 ```python
 reverse = original[::-1]
 ```